-By training individual models for each milestone phase, we can obtain a more granular understanding of the influential jobs' execution patterns within that specific time frame.
-These models will reflect the dynamic nature of the influential jobs and their impact on the batch application's elapsed time during each milestone phase.
+By training individual models for each milestone phase, you can obtain a more granular understanding of the influential jobs' execution patterns within that specific time frame.
+These models reflect the dynamic nature of the influential jobs and their impact on the batch application's elapsed time during each milestone phase.

 This stepwise approach ensures that the predictive models are tailored to capture the unique characteristics and dependencies of influential jobs within each milestone phase.
-It allows us to optimize the models for specific time frames, which can lead to more accurate predictions and better performance throughout the batch application's execution.
+You can optimize the models for specific time frames, which can lead to more accurate predictions and better performance throughout the batch application's execution.

 Additionally, the milestone modeling process can be seamlessly integrated with users' job logs and daily z/OS batch transaction data.
-As shown in Figure 5-15 on page 105, we employ the job log data to train predictive models for each milestone.
-These models are specifically designed to capture the elapsed time patterns of influential jobs within the milestone phases.
+As shown in Figure 5-15 on page 100, you can use the job log data to train predictive models for each milestone.
+These models are designed to capture the elapsed time patterns of influential jobs within the milestone phases.